Master Every

 Why Fishing Knots Matter

-- Terminal Connections — Knots for attaching hooks, lures, swivels, and other terminal tackle to your line
+- Terminal Connections — Knots for attaching hooks, lures, swivels, and other terminal tackle to your line.
+The Palomar Knot (~95% strength) and Improved Clinch Knot (~85% strength) are the most widely used.

-- Line to Line — Knots for joining two lines together, such as braid to fluorocarbon leader connections
+- Line to Line — Knots for joining two lines together, such as braid-to-fluorocarbon leader connections.
+The FG Knot (~98% strength) is the gold standard for experienced anglers, while the Double Uni Knot (~90%) is the beginner-friendly alternative.

-- Loop Knots — Knots that create loops for leader systems, lure action, dropper rigs, and doubled line
+- Loop Knots — Knots that create loops for leader systems, lure action, dropper rigs, and doubled line.
+The Non-Slip Loop Knot gives lures better action, and the Bimini Twist creates doubled-line systems for offshore fishing.

-- Specialty Knots — Arbor knots for spooling reels, bobber stops, wire leader connections, hair rigs, and more
+- Specialty Knots — Arbor knots for spooling reels, bobber stops for slip float rigs, snell knots for offset hooks, and more.
+These handle specific tasks that general-purpose knots cannot.

 Knots for Every Line Type

 Different fishing lines behave very differently when knotting.
 Monofilament is forgiving and holds most knots well.
 Fluorocarbon is stiffer and more prone to slipping.
 Braided line is incredibly strong but so slippery that most traditional knots fail completely.
-Our guides specify which line types work best with each knot, so you never have to guess.
+Our guides specify which line types work best with each knot:

 Built for Anglers, by Anglers